-works by reversibly inhibiting viral DNA and RNA polymerases, thereby interfering with viral DNA and RNA synthesis.
-Mutation of the polymerase structure is responsible for resistant viruses.
+• Works by reversibly inhibiting viral DNA and RNA polymerases, thereby interfering with viral DNA and RNA synthesis → Acts as a competitive inhibitor of these DNA polymerases.

-Foscarnet is poorly absorbed orally and must be injected intravenously.
+- Mutation of the polymerase structure is responsible for resistant viruses. - Foscarnet is poorly absorbed orally and must be injected intravenously.

-It must also be given frequently to avoid relapse when plasma levels fall.
-It is dispersed throughout the body, and greater than 10% enters the bone matrix, from which it slowly leaves.
+• It must also be given frequently to avoid relapse when plasma levels fall below the minimum effective concentration.

+• It is dispersed throughout the body, and greater than 10% enters the bone matrix, from which it slowly leaves.

-The parent drug is eliminated by glomerular filtration and tubular secretion.
+• The parent drug is eliminated by glomerular filtration and tubular secretion.

-Foscarnet

-Adverse effects :
+Foscarnet Adverse Effects:

-- Nephrotoxicity (25%) is the most common side effect - anemia, nausea, and fever

-Due to chelation with divalent cations, hypocalcemia and hypomagnesemia are also seen.
-In addition, hypokalemia, hypo- and hyperphosphatemia, seizures, and arrhythmias have been reported
+- Nephrotoxicity (25%) is the most common side effect - o Less common: anemia, nausea, and fever - Due to chelation with divalent cations, hypocalcemia and hypomagnesemia are also seen. - In addition, hypokalemia, hypo- and hyperphosphatemia, seizures, and arrhythmias have been reported